 If it’s a lightweight, no fuss, good value tent you are after, then the Terra Nova Zephyros 2will fit your requirements nicely.
 If however you are on the tall side and plan on sharing your already limited personal space with someone else, then you might want to consider the Zephyros 2XL for a bit extra headspace and length.

 The Zephyros 2 is a non-freestanding tent with a single pole structure.
 It is easy to put up with the benefit of both the inner and outer sheets going up together.
-But at only 92cm high and 230cm long (external measurements) this great value tent is better suited to the solo backpacker or bikepacker who needs nothing more than on the go convenience and shelter.
+But at only 92cm high and 230cm long (external measurements) this great value tent is better suited to the solo backpacker or bikepacker.
+Those that need nothing more than on the go convenience and shelter.

 Find the latest price on:

 MSR have created an all round great little tent that has an unparalleled blend of strength, low weight and durability.
 The single pole hub design makes for a quick and easy freestanding setup that provides its inhabitants with a good level of headspace for sitting around.
 TheHubba Hubba also features two entrances with sizeable vestibules for it’s weight, making it a comfortable and practical option to snugly fit in two backpackers and their gear.
-There is a good level of ventilation through the mesh panelled inner to keep condensation levels down, which needs to be pitched before the fly sheet.
+There is a good level of ventilation through the mesh panelled inner to keep condensation levels down.
 The structure of this design will stand up well to high winds, but the tent floor is a little on the fragile side, so you may want to consider using a footprint for more rugged sites.

 This is one of the best lightweight backpacking tents in this price bracket that provides the space and quality offered by the Hubba Hubba, with only the Big Agnes presenting a little extra space and less weight, but at a slightly higher cost.